snaCW/JsonCSVDatabase/README.md

 # JsonCSVDatabase

+**This namespace is outdated!
+Please refer to my new project `DictionaryLists`.
+That namespace is going to cover all types of plain databases such as CSV, JSON, and Excel.**

 A namespace containing classes to convert CSV to JSON or Excel and vice versa.
 This project is still not completed.

 Class `CSVDatabase` gets data to create an obj with several methods.